arcanstone/spkldMedia/README.md

 ### Contributing

-If you have ideas for features or enhancements, feel free to [open an issue](https://github.com/arcanstone/spkldMedia/issues) or contact me at:
+If you have ideas for features or enhancements, [open an issue](https://github.com/arcanstone/spkldMedia/issues) or contact me at:

 **allanhenriques007@gmail.com**